 Urticaria is a relatively common heterogeneous skin disorder that may be acute or chronic.
-The etiology is often difficult to determine, especially as it becomes chronic.
+It is difficult to determine, especially when it becomes chronic.

 There are two types of Urticaria to classify such as:

 A. Spontaneous Urticaria- It is the most common type of urticaria The symptoms and the signs of illness will be visible such as wheals, angioedema, and itchiness.
 According to the duration, spontaneous urticaria classified into two types such as: –